Thomas Young (scientist): Personal life

 Young was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.
-A few years before his death he became interested in life insurance, and in 1827 he was chosen one of the eight foreign associates of the French Academy of Sciences.
+A few years before his death he became interested in life insurance, and in 1827 he was chosen as one of the eight foreign associates of the French Academy of Sciences.
 In the same year he became a first class corresponding member, living abroad, of the Royal Institute of the Netherlands.
 In 1828, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 In 1804, Young married Eliza Maxwell.
 They had no children.

 Young died in his 56th year in London on 10 May 1829, having suffered recurrent attacks of "asthma".
 His autopsy revealed atherosclerosis of the aorta.
-His body was buried in the graveyard of St. Giles Church at Farnborough, in the county of Kent.
+His body was buried in the graveyard of St Giles’ Church at Farnborough, in the county of Kent.
 Westminster Abbey houses a white marble tablet in memory of Young, bearing an epitaph by Hudson Gurney:

 Young was highly regarded by his friends and colleagues.
 He was said never to impose his knowledge, but if asked was able to answer even the most difficult scientific question with ease.
 Although very learned he had a reputation for sometimes having difficulty in communicating his knowledge.
 It was said by one of his contemporaries that, "His words were not those in familiar use, and the arrangement of his ideas seldom the same as those he conversed with.
 He was therefore worse calculated than any man I ever knew for the communication of knowledge."